Skip to content

 ==2267569==ABORTING

-The tool uses an extra memory block called shadow bytes for tracking the state of allocated memory blocks.
-With that, the tool correctly detects heap buffer overflow by 4 bytes.
-The line with the arrow in the shadow bytes map has 5 00's, meaning addressable 40bytes.
-The next shadow byte in the red zone is marked with the [fa] symbol, indicating out of bound access.
+With the shadow bytes, the tool correctly detects a heap buffer overflow by 4 bytes.
+The line with the arrow in the shadow bytes map has 5 00's, meaning addressable 40bytes (see the legend at the bottom).
+The next shadow byte is for bytes in a "heap left redzone", which shouldn't be disturbed, and is marked with the [fa] symbol, indicating out of bound access there.

 The next example shows detection of a "use after free" bug: